aisk/rust-fire/README.md

 Welcome!
 ```

-The funtions in the mod should be called as sub-command with it's function name:
+The functions in the mod should be called as sub-command with it's function name:

 ```sh
 $ cargo build